 I am very happily married to Martha.
 We proudly share in the responsibilities and joys of raising a funny, caring, and loving boy named Peter.

-Much of my life is now spent teaching and working in Bloomington, Indiana, and hiking in the mountains of Colorado.
-(That’s a picture of me at Columbine Lake in the summer of 2018.)
+Much of my life is now spent teaching and working in Bloomington, Indiana, and hiking and working in the mountains of Colorado.
+(The top picture was taken at Columbine Lake in the summer of 2018.
+The bottom picture was taken near our house in the summer of 2019.)